mpifr-vlbi/eht2023_difx_templating/README.md

 with 0 Hz LO offset.
 The info was found in a semi hardware level trace in e23d15-script.log.gz in a tarball nested within tarballs of the ALMA VLBI Metadata tarball.

-SMA recordings in 260G e23d15 b4 are corrupt - all data are 0x00.
+SMA recordings in 260G e23d15 b4 are present but corrupt - all data are 0x00.
+Didn't observe that band.

 # TODO

 Derive better SPT coordinates, if residuals with a priori SPT coordinates turn out to be too large?
 Looks ok so far?

-Issues with the 345G track e23d15:
- - only ALMA-SMA-JCMT fringes so far, not SMT GLT (neither understood), nor APEX in its 2 good scans
- - SMT vlbimon data 23-04-15 02:34:07 342.600 GHz suggests the nominal LO was used, tuning should be okay...

 Cygnus A coordinates (track e23e19) are slightly off - need better ones